gratipay/gratipay.com/www/about/policies/terms-of-service.md

 your legal guardian must consent to your use and must agree to be bound by these Terms.

-1. The Gratipay Model and Rules
+1. The Gratipay Model and General Rules

   1. The Service is a platform to enable Teams of Gratipay Participants to receive payments to fund Open Work.
 Open Work means that the Team provides